Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 **Note:** The next step 'Run PS applicaion on x86' is a process to run software emulation on x86.
 The main advantage of running PS application on x86 is that it does not require to boot-up linux and hence the software emulation runs very faster when compared with running on QEMU emulator.
 You can either choose to follow these steps or jump directly to **Section 4** and run Hardware Emulation and Hardware steps.

 #### Run PS application on x86 process
-This step demonstrates how softwre emulation can run the PS application on x86 process instead of ARM process for an AIE Design.
+This step demonstrates how software emulation can run the PS application on x86 process instead of ARM process for an AIE Design.
 Software emulation is an abstract model and does not use any of the petalinux drivers like Zynq OpenCL (ZOCL), interrupt controller or Device Tree Binary (DTB).
 Hence, the overhead of creating sd_card.img, booting petalinux on full QEMU machine is too heavy weight for software emulation and can be avoided.

 There are no changes required in the AIE graph compilation for x86sim target, V++ compile and link steps.
 For the rest of the stages like, host compilation, package and launch emulation, follow these steps.